keharaw/Gayta-Science/index.md

-*by Idil Balci, Kehara Warnakulasuriya, and Jessy Yang*
+*By Idil Balci, Kehara Warnakulasuriya, and Jessy Yang*

 ## Introduction